schuchert/rpn_exercises/README.md

 ```

 #### Branch to an exercise
-In the repo directory, use git branch with a tag to create a brance based on one of the exercises:
+In the repo directory, use git branch with a tag to create a branch based on one of the exercises:
 ```terminal
 git checkout -b <new_branch_name> <tag_name>
 ```